angulardart/angular/doc/effective/di.md

 *   [Components](#components)
     *   [CONSIDER avoiding using injection to configure individual components](#consider-avoiding-using-injection-to-configure-individual-components)
-    *   [AVOID specifying providers to give every component a new instance] (#avoid-specifying-providers-to-give-every-component-a-new-instance)
+    *   [AVOID specifying providers to give every component a new instance](#avoid-specifying-providers-to-give-every-component-a-new-instance)
 *   [Annotations](#annotations)
     *   [PREFER omitting `@Injectable()` where possible](#prefer-omitting-injectable-where-possible)